jules2689/trudeau/docs/2020-04-17/q_a.md

 **Reporter**:

 Yeah, thank you.
-Are you basically saying wait until the government comes up with another fix?as you know on Saturday, M.P.s voted to support a motion that basically said if you need help, the government is going to ensure that if you applied for the CERB and you weren't supposed to be eligible you would be unjustly penalized. is the government saying the worst thing that happens for you if you apply for CERB and don't qualify that you will have to pay the money back in full next year. is that the worst thing that will happen to people who apply for CERB because they feel they need it?
+Are you basically saying wait until the government comes up with another fix? as you know on Saturday, M.P.s voted to support a motion that basically said if you need help, the government is going to ensure that if you applied for the CERB and you weren't supposed to be eligible you would be unjustly penalized. is the government saying the worst thing that happens for you if you apply for CERB and don't qualify that you will have to pay the money back in full next year. is that the worst thing that will happen to people who apply for CERB because they feel they need it?